Islamic design

 A white camel wearing a protective muzzle

-As you might expect, but seems to be generally not understood in the West, there are many types of camels.
-They are bred for a variety of tasks ranging from porterage to racing as well as for the character of meats and milk they produce.
-Even today they are an extremely valuable resource to those who own and use them, a traditional way of measuring wealth as well as valuing the worth of a bride.
+As you might expect, although it appears not to be generally understood in the West, there are many types of camels.
+They are bred for a variety of tasks ranging from the more traditional porterage to racing as well as for the character of meats and milk they produce.
+Even today they are an extremely valuable resource to those who own and use them, a traditional way of measuring the wealth of a person or tribe as well as valuing the worth of a bride.

 This ownership of camels has always been associated with the different tribes and their movement in and out of the peninsula, as well as within it.
 They are a necessity for the mobile tribes or families even though motor vehicles are used nowadays for porterage as well as visits for provisions and business in urban areas.
-With national boundaries a political reality, it might be thought these movements would have stopped, but the histories of the families with their complex relationships serve to maintain a certain porosity of borders as the strength of families is a political reality.
+With national boundaries a political reality, it might be thought these movements would have stopped, but the histories of the families with their complex relationships serve to maintain a certain porosity of borders as the strength of families remains a political reality.
 In this sense, the camel is a powerful factor in the continuity of traditions.
+In the first of these two photographs, taken in 1972, a herd is being driven up the peninsula well away from the road system.
+Accompanied by a pair of badawi they were moving at speed.
+In the lower photograph, taken in 1987, a smaller herd is being moved across the peninsula, this time accompanied by badu in a truck.

 A small group of camels moving up the North Road

 Traditionally, the camel has been used in warfare, particularly with its ability to travel easily over long distances, however Arabs generally preferred the horse for attacks and skirmishes due to its speed and better ability to change direction rapidly, reserving the camel for strategic movement and porterage.
 There are stories of its being used as a platform for warriors using spears but its lack of maneuvrability counted against it.
 I have also read of the use of camels for making long distance raids, the riders changing to horses for the final leg of the battle.
-This photograph illustrates a relatively normal use of camels to move around the peninsula, this time the riders moving beside the North Road.
-While camels occasionally are seen in towns, regrettably they don’t mix well with modern traffic.
+The first photograph illustrates a relatively normal use of camels to move around the peninsula, this time the riders moving beside the North Road.

 A group of camels displaying their traditional saddles Racing camels resting

 But the ability to carry loads was bolstered by the camel’s capability, compared with other beasts of burden, in moving over a variety of terrains, particularly sand.
 One of the advantages this had was that camels might move where there were no roads; conversely, it also meant that there was no need to build roads, a potential drawback to development.
 Roads constructed by the Romans and Phoenicians were, in fact, widely abandoned in the Middle East due to the camel being less expensive to operate than ox-carts, their nearest rival.
 These characteristics were buttressed by its ability to graze on relatively sparse desert plants, and to go without water for a number of days.
-Nowadays, as can be seen from this photograph, things can be a little different.
+Nowadays, as can be seen from these photographs of a camel being transported and, in the lower photograph, hoisted after a desert race, things can be a little different.

-Both the previous photograph and this were taken at meetings in the desert organised to celebrate a variety of national events.
-In many ways these events form a useful if not vital function of bringing together badu.
-In a political sense, it is a way of demonstrating allegiances.
-Here a group of riders sit and talk, illustrating what was, until relatively recently, a common sight for those moving around and living in the peninsula.
+Some of the photographs placed above, together with this pair, were taken at meetings in the desert organised to celebrate a variety of national events.
+In many ways these events form a useful if not vital function of bringing together wider badu groups who might not usually meet with the same regularity.
+In a political sense, it has the additional advantage of enabling them to demonstrate their allegiances.
+In the first photograph a group of riders sit and talk exchanging views and bringing themselves up to date with family news.
+It illustrates what was, until relatively recently, a common sight for those moving around and living in the peninsula.
+In the lower photograph some badu are taking the opportunity to sell many of the essential and smaller items needed to ease life in the desert.

 The eyes and nose of a camel